The Complete Guide to Health and Safety in Wallis and Futuna for Travellers

 Water activities are a major highlight of Wallis and Futuna, but it’s important to take precautions when swimming, snorkelling, or exploring the reefs.

-Swimmers should pay special attention to currents and tidal changes, known locally as an ava, particularly around reef passages.
+Swimmers should pay special attention to currents and tidal changes, particularly around reef passages.
 From the shore, these passages can often be identified as darker stretches of deeper water extending toward the reef.

 Always swim with a buddy and consult local guides or residents on current conditions to ensure a safe and enjoyable experience in the waters of Wallis and Futuna.